stanichor/stanichor.github.io/_posts/2025-10-08-factor-scores.md

 [^2]: McNeish, D., Wolf, M.G. *Thinking twice about sum scores.* Behav Res 52, 2287–2305 (2020). https://doi.org/10.3758/s13428-020-01398-0

-[^3]:In more complex models, we can allow the residual variation between items to correlate (for instance, when items share similar wording).
+[^3]: In more complex models, we can allow the residual variation between items to correlate (for instance, when items share similar wording).